yeokm1/pcb-covox/README.md

 # pcb-covox
-A tiny sound card based on the Covox Speech Thing design
+A tiny sound card based on the Covox Speech Thing design.
+I have another design which adds on an LM386 amplifier which can be found [here](https://github.com/yeokm1/pcb-covox-amp/).

 ##PCB Design software and addons used